 Changes in Nebraska Marijuana Law

 In Nebraska, marijuana possession is still illegal despite neighboring states’ loosening of restrictions.
 Because marijuana, like heroin and LSD, is considered a Schedule I drug at the Federal level, the transportation of marijuana legally purchased in Colorado, a neighbor state, is illegal and could result in prison time if prosecuted.
 Therefore, even with potential enactment of budget language that would provide some shielding in other states, both federal and state law enforcement could target marijuana users in the state of Nebraska.

 Marijuana Defense Attorney

 Despite changing policies, marijuana businesses and casual users continue to face persecution by law enforcement.
-If you or someone you love has been arrested for marijuana possession or cultivation, Berry Law Firm may be able to help.
+If you or someone you love has been arrested for marijuana possession or cultivation, Berry Law may be able to help.
 As we have discussed, drug laws are constantly being altered to keep up with a changing general public.
 This is why it’s important to find a lawyer who is experienced and familiar with marijuana laws at both the state and federal levels.

 At Berry Law, we know how serious the penalties for drug crimes can be.
 Our team of lawyers is here to aggressively defend your rights.
 Let us put our skills to work for you today.